Citi is an advertising partner.

 Blue from American Express® vs Blue Cash Everyday® Card from American Express

-Despite sharing a similar name, the Blue Cash Everyday® Card from American Express is very different from the Amex Blue credit card.
+Despite sharing a similar name, the Blue Cash Everyday® Card from American Express is very different from the Blue from American Express®.
 The former is a cash back card that doesn’t earn its users any Membership Rewards points.
 Instead, all the purchases you make using the Blue Cash Everyday® Card from American Express will be awarded a certain percentage back, as a reward.
-With this card, you get 3% cash back at U.S. supermarkets on up to $6,000 per year in purchases, 2% cash back at U.S. gas stations and 1% back on all other eligible purchases.
+With this card, you get 3% cash back at U.S. supermarkets (on up to $6,000 per year in purchases, then 1%).
+2% cash back at U.S. gas stations and at select U.S. department stores.
+1% cash back on other purchases.
 If you charge purchases within those categories to a credit card, and only care about maximizing the total rewards value, the Blue Cash Everyday® Card from American Express is the clear winner.
 However, if you like collecting points, and transferring them to one of MR’s partners, we recommend the Blue from American Express® instead.

 For rates and fees of the Blue Cash Everyday® Card from American Express, please click here.

-Blue from American Express® vs American Express® Blue Sky
+Blue from American Express® vs Blue Sky from American Express®

-Choosing between the Amex Blue Sky and the Blue from American Express comes down to asking yourself one question – do you prefer Membership Rewards points or Blue Sky points?
+Choosing between the Blue Sky from American Express® and Blue from American Express® comes down to asking yourself one question – do you prefer Membership Rewards points or Blue Sky points?
 To answer this, it might be helpful to know that, generally, MR points are worth less than Blue Sky points, though have greater flexibility.
-Blue Sky points, which you earn with the Blue Sky credit card, are used towards paying down travel statement credit in increments of 7,500 points.
+Blue Sky points, which you earn with the Blue from American Express®, are used towards paying down travel statement credit in increments of 7,500 points.
 Therefore, you always want to pay it down charges in multiples of $100 – otherwise, you’ll be getting suboptimal value.
-On the other hand, Membership Rewards points you earn with the Blue credit card from Amex can be transferred to a number of different travel airlines and hotels, used as statement credit, and exchanged for gift cards.
+On the other hand, Membership Rewards points you earn with the Blue from American Express® can be transferred to a number of different travel airlines and hotels, used as statement credit, and exchanged for gift cards.